 He’s one of the few on this earth who really, really loves their job.
 And he wants you to love his sandwiches as much as he enjoys making them.
 Watching him make my tomato and cheese sandwich was like watching art.

 Remember that episode of “Spongebob SquarePants” where Spongebob is in a Krabby Patty competition and takes his sweet time making one perfect burger?
 Yeah, it’s like that.
 Budget time accordingly, this shop attracts quite the crowd.

 I started my day walking through Galeries Saint Hubert, a shopping center with striking similarities to Galleria Vittorio Emanuele in Milan.
 The ceiling is a curved glass structure, and it’s beautiful.
 You could absolutely stop by later in the day when more shops are open, but I really enjoyed the quiet, near-empty space.
 It was a bit surreal.

 Free walking tours tend to be hit or miss, but the Sandeman’s Free Walking Tour absolutely nails it.
 Simon, a Belgian native, was my guide, and our group had a fabulous time.
 He’ll take you to all the major stops, I’d recommend booking the earliest tour (10 a.m.) which will give you ample time to explore afterward.

 Grand Place is where you’ll end up before your tour starts.
 It’s an architectural marvel.
 Brussels knows their stuff when it comes to building impressive places.

 You’re looking at the Museum of the City of Brussels, looking very gothic and ornate.
 Then you can walk underneath the Town Hall.
-It’s a pretty neat place for photo ops, and overwhelmingly beautiful to look at.
+It’s a pretty neat place for photo ops.

 Église Notre-Dame du Sablon